CJ42/RChain-Learning/README.md

 ## Rho Virtual Machine

-The Rho Virtual Machine is built in Scala and Java.
+The Rho Virtual Machine, abbreviated as **RhoVM** is built in Scala and Java.

+The RhoVM Execution Environment runs on the JVM (Java Virtual Machine).
+The individual RhoVM instances run within the RhoVM Execution Environment.

+The RhoVM Execution Environment provides the context for contract execution, the lifecycle of individual RhoVM instances.

 ## Casper PoS (Consensus Algorithm)